bcnmy/frames/README.md

 This will start the application and you can access it in your web browser at http://localhost:3000 (or a different port if specified).

-**Further details**
+**Additional Details**

-- src/app/account/page.tsx is used to render the first frame f1 when the frame is loaded.
+- The file src/app/account/page.tsx is responsible for rendering the initial frame (f1) when the frame is loaded.
-- It calls the `/api/account` API to create the smart account, which is mentioned in the account routes.
-It contains the code to create smart account using the sdk.
+- It calls the `/api/account` API to create the smart account, as specified in the account routes.
+This contains the code for creating the smart account using the SDK.
-- f1 returns the frame f2, which contains the details about the new smart account created. src/app/og/route.tsx is used to render the f2.
+- `f1` returns the frame `f2`, which includes details about the newly created smart account.
+The file src/app/og/route.tsx is used to render f2.